giampaolo/psutil/docs/glossary.rst

       psutil uses this term when referring to per-interface network statistics.
 See :func:`net_if_addrs` and :func:`net_if_stats`.

+   page fault
+      An event that occurs when a process accesses a virtual memory page that is not currently mapped in physical RAM.
+A **minor** fault is resolved without disk I/O (e.g. the page is already in RAM but not yet mapped, or it is copy-on-write).
+A **major** fault requires reading the page from disk (e.g. from a memory-mapped file or the swap area) and is significantly more expensive.
+Many major faults may indicate memory pressure or excessive swapping.
+See :meth:`Process.page_faults`.

    physical CPU
       An actual hardware CPU core on the motherboard, as opposed to a :term:`logical CPU`.
 A single physical core may appear as multiple